kovacevicdejan/roulette/README.md

 # roulette
-An implementation of a roulette game with options for generating selected numbers, balance tracking and simulation of ball movement in real life roulette, implemented in Java using the awt package.
+- Created a roulette game with options for generating selected numbers, balance tracking and simulation of ball movement in real life roulette in Java using the Abstract Window Toolkit package.